liftedkilt/betterthan.gold/content/articles/lending.md

 featured_image: "images/sell_bitcoin.jpg"
 summary: Looking to sell your Bitcoin?
 Have fun staying poor.
 ---
-There are two kinds of idiots: Those that have no Bitcoin, and those that sell their Bitcoin.
+There are two kinds of idiots: Those that have no bitcoin, and those that sell their bitcoin.

 ---

-People always ask me when I will sell my Bitcoin.
+People always ask me when I will sell my bitcoin.

 The answer to that is easy.